Materialise Makes 3D Printing More Accessible for Radiologists, Surgeons, and Hospitals

 - Brigitte de Vet, Vice President of Medical at Materialise

 As the use of 3D anatomical models rapidly progresses in the medical field, it has become a standard procedure and valuable tool for communicating complex surgical plans with patients.
-Once hospitals have adopted on-site 3D printing, they are able to easily scale their operations as demand for anatomical models grows.
+Once hospitals have adopted on-site healthcare 3D printing, they are able to easily scale their operations as demand for anatomical models grows.

 “Clinicians have seen the value of 3D anatomical models from our Form 2 printer, and they are looking for new ways to bring this innovative technology to their patients.
 By combining Materialise’s software with Formlabs’ 3D printers, we have developed a simple, easy-to-use solution for hospitals to incorporate 3D printing into their daily practices.
 Together, we’re introducing technology that enables advancements in precise patient care.”